 Falls Prevention Resources

-The first step to make a home safer is to assess the number of common falling and tripping hazards within the home.
-Here are a few things we look for that could increase the likelihood of falls.
+The first step to enhancing safety and accessibility is to address common falling and tripping hazards within the home.
+Below are a few things we look for during an in-home assessment.

 More Falls Prevention Resources